-- 16. Monitoring of groundwater pumpage is to be accomplished in the manner specified in the District's metering policy and any modifications thereto.

-- 9.

-- 17.

-- 18. Violation of the permit's terms, conditions, requirements, or special provisions, including pumping amounts in excess of authorized withdrawal or transporting amounts outside of the District in excess of the amount authorized for transport, shall be punishable by civil penalties as provided by the Act and these Rules.

-- 10.

-- 19.

-- 20. L. If special provisions are inconsistent with other provisions or regulations of the District, the Special Provisions shall prevail. - 11. - 21. - 12.
-M. A Transport Permit may contain any term, condition, or limitation determined to be warranted by the District's Board based on the factors set forth in Rule 3-1.
-6(A), and Section 36.122(d) of the Act.

-- 23. Permittees will notify the District upon filing an application with the TCEQ to obtain or modify CCN to provide water or wastewater service in a service area that lies wholly or partly within the District or for which water shall be supplied from a well located inside the District. - 13.

-- 25. O. Upon request of the District, permittees that are water utilities and that are not in compliance with their permit conditions concerning water use are required to furnish the District the individual monthly water usage of all end-user customers that exceed the presumptive excessive-use criteria set forth in Section 3-3.7(C) of these Rules. - 14.

-- 27. P. Permittees holding Class B or Class C Conditional Production Permits under Rule 3-1.24(D)(E) must maintain at all times the certain ability and binding commitment to switch from the to-be-permitted volume of groundwater to some alternative water supply source(s) on a 100% basis, including (a) all necessary physical infrastructure and supporting agreements, rates, and tariffs required for such substitution, and (b) the commitment to use the alternative supply as warranted by District-declared drought conditions. - 15.

-- 29. A Permit does not authorize use on property within the District other than the well owner's property without prior approval from the District for Multi-user Wells.
-For Permits approved for Multi-user Wells, the well owner shall be considered the sole permittee and shall be solely responsible for compliance with all applicable rules, permit conditions, and requirements including the multi-user well metering and reporting requirements pursuant to District Rule 3-2. - 16.
+- 8. Driller's logs must be submitted within 60 days of the drilling of a well. - 9.
+For all new public water supply wells, a 150-feet radius sanitary control easement around the well must be recorded with county of record and evidence of said easement or a variance from TCEQ shall be provided to the District 60 days upon completion of the well. - 10.
+Monitoring of groundwater pumpage is to be accomplished in the manner specified in the District's metering policy and any modifications thereto. - 11.
+Violation of the permit's terms, conditions, requirements, or special provisions, including pumping amounts in excess of authorized withdrawal or transporting amounts outside of the District in excess of the amount authorized for transport, shall be punishable by civil penalties as provided by the Act and these Rules. - 12.
+If special provisions are inconsistent with other provisions or regulations of the District, the Special Provisions shall prevail. - 13.
+A Transport Permit may contain any term, condition, or limitation determined to be warranted by the District's Board based on the factors set forth in Rule 3-1.
+6(A), and Section 36.122(d) of the Act. - 14.
+Permittees will notify the District upon filing an application with the TCEQ to obtain or modify CCN to provide water or wastewater service in a service area that lies wholly or partly within the District or for which water shall be supplied from a well located inside the District. - 15.
+Upon request of the District, permittees that are water utilities and that are not in compliance with their permit conditions concerning water use, are required to furnish the District the individual monthly water usage of all end-user customers that exceed the presumptive excessive-use criteria set forth in Section 3-3.7(C) of these Rules. - 16.
+Permittees holding Class B or Class C Conditional Production Permits under Rule 3-1.24(D)(E) must maintain at all times the certain ability and binding commitment to switch from the to-be-permitted volume of groundwater to some alternative water supply source(s) on a 100% basis, including (a) all necessary physical infrastructure and supporting agreements, rates, and tariffs required for such substitution, and (b) the commitment to use the alternative supply as warranted by Districtdeclared drought conditions. - 17.
+A Permit does not authorize use on property within the District other than the well owner's property without prior approval from the District for Multi-user Wells.
+For Permits approved for Multi-user Wells, the well owner shall be considered the sole permittee and shall be solely responsible for compliance with all applicable rules, permit conditions, and requirements including the multi-user well metering and reporting requirements pursuant to District Rule 3-2.